darsh-22/Mcq-Scrapper/README.md

 ## Flow of code

-- First need to create a **1.txt** file in which paste the copied HTML content of the site from which you want to scrap the MCQ.
+- First need to create a **1.txt** file in which paste the copied HTML content of the site from which you want to scrap the MCQ's.
 Then run the *main.py* file.

 ## Modules